 This is where the Dataiku Academic and Non-Profit programs come into play.
-We at Dataiku strongly believe that everyone should be able to work with their data to gain valuable and actionable insights, no matter the financial and time resources.
+At Dataiku, we strongly believe that everyone should be able to work with their data to gain valuable and actionable insights, no matter the financial and time resources.
 That’s why we offer free licenses, not only to academics and researchers, but also to non-profits and NGOs.
 Because, let’s be honest there: isn’t everything a little nicer when it is related to a good cause?

 The free license to the enterprise version of Dataiku (including big data connectors, insights and dashboards, production, and automation features) enables non-profits and NGOs to easily access their data, get insights fast, and ultimately, automate their work (thanks to visual AutoML tools).